estebanlabrador/estebanlabrador/README.md

 I’m a **Project Engineer** at **Chart Industries**, currently in a rotational program working on **air-cooled heat exchangers**.
 My work involves managing **Bills of Materials** and using tools like **JD Edwards** to support efficient project execution.

-🎓 I hold a **dual Master’s degree in Advanced Energy Technologies** from
+🎓 I hold a **dual Master’s degree Mechanical Engineering specialized in Energy Technologies** from
 **UC Berkeley** and the **Polytechnic University of Madrid**.

 🔧 My technical interests and skills include: